oVirt/ovirt-site/source/infra/otopi-infra-migration.html.md

        check that mod_ssl was configured for using engine apache keys check that Apache was configured as proxy for the requests to the jboss service

+#### Test case: tools configuration

+      Run engine-setup-2 on a clean system
+       check that ovirt-log-collector is configured
+       check that ovirt-iso-uploader is configured
+       check that ovirt-image-uploader is configured

 #### Test case: AIO plugin Hardware requirements validation

       Install ovirt-engine-setup-plugins-allinone and run engine-setup-2